tarantool/tarantool-lua/README.md

-lua-nginx-tarantool
+lua-tarantool
 ===================

-Driver for tarantool 1.6 on nginx cosockets
+Driver for tarantool 1.7 on nginx cosockets and plain lua sockets

 Introduction
 ------------